Brought to you by OzarkLand.com where you’ve already qualified for owner financing.

 Real estate can come in any size or shape, but most frequently, five acre parcels of land are rectangles about 330 feet wide by 660 feet long.

 Take a look at this aerial photograph of a typical urban area.
-(Okay, it’s not a typical urban area at all, it’s our home town, Willow Springs, but from up here, everyone looks surprisingly normal.)
+(Okay, it’s not a typical urban area at all, it’s our home town, Willow Springs, Missouri, but from up here, everyone looks surprisingly normal.)
 Notice that five acres here will encompass a couple of city blocks.
 Looks like there may be around 6 to 8 houses to a block, so five acres might have twelve to sixteen homes on it.

 Or consider this five acre block superimposed over everyone’s favorite size comparator: a football field.
 As you can see, five acres is quite a bit bigger.